 André Choulika, CEO of French CAR-T developer Cellectis, put it bluntly: “I’m just trying to be realistic, CAR-T is not the miracle cure for cancer.”

 Indeed, CAR-T cells have in fact been linked to severe and even lethal side effects, such as neurotoxicity and cytokine release syndrome.
-In 2016, several companies reported multiple deaths in late-stage clinical trials with CAR-T therapies.
-This made many realize that the technology might not be as perfect as they had originally expected.
+Over the years, several companies have reported deaths in late-stage clinical trials with CAR-T therapies.
+This has made many realize that the technology might not be as perfect as originally expected.

-These deaths were reported in trials testing CAR-T therapies against the CD19 antigen found in immune B cells — the most studied target in the CAR-T field.
-Both CAR-T therapies currently on the market target CD19 to treat several forms of cancers affecting B cells, such as lymphoma and leukemia.
+Many of these deaths were reported in trials testing CAR-T therapies against the CD19 antigen found in immune B cells — the most studied target in the CAR-T field.
+Four of the five CAR-T therapies currently on the market target CD19 to treat several forms of cancers affecting B cells, such as lymphoma and leukemia.

 Who’s developing CAR-T?

 Gilead was the second to bring a CAR-T therapy to the market.
-The big pharma acquired CAR-T developer Kite Pharma just weeks before the FDA approved its CAR-T cell therapy, Yescarta.
+The big pharma acquired CAR-T developer Kite Pharma just weeks before the FDA approved Kite’s CAR-T cell therapy, Yescarta.
 The therapy induced remission in 72% of patients with a rare form of blood cancer called aggressive B-cell non-Hodgkin lymphoma.
-However, the company reported three deaths linked to the side effects of the therapy.

-Other companies running clinical trials with CAR-T therapy include Autolus and TC Biopharm in the UK, Cellectis in France, Celyad in Belgium, as well as Celgene and Mustang Bio in the US.
+A number of companies are running clinical trials with CAR-T therapy, including Autolus Therapeutics, TC Biopharm, and Adaptimmune in the UK, Cellectis in France, Celyad in Belgium, and Bellicum Pharmaceuticals and Mustang Bio in the US.

 Making CAR-T therapy safer